zaucker/agrammon/Advent2020/shitty-program.md

 The results are presented in the web GUI in tabular form (showing various subsets of the data that can also be defined in the model files) and can be exported as PDF report or Excel file, together with the actual inputs provided by the user.

 A special instance of AGRAMMON is used by a [regional government agency](https://lawa.lu.ch/) in the evaluation process of the environmental impact of modifications to local farms and the approval of the respective building applications.
-For this, the ammonia emissions before and after the planned modifications must be simulated by the applicant and can be directly submitted to the agencies AGRAMMON account, including a notification of the agency by eMail with the PDF report attached.
+For this, the ammonia emissions before and after the planned modifications must be simulated by the applicant and can be directly submitted to the agency's AGRAMMON account, including a notification of the agency by eMail with the PDF report attached.

 ## The Raku backend

-The refactored backend as of today consists of 59 `.pm6` modules/packes with 6,942 lines and is covered by tests in 38 `.t` files with 5,854 lines.
-It uses the 13  Raku modules shown in the following excerpt of the [META6.json](../META6.json) file:
+The refactored backend as of today consists of 59 `.pm6` [modules/packages](https://docs.raku.org/language/modules) with 6,942 lines and is covered by tests in 38 `.t` files with 5,854 lines.
+It uses the 13  Raku modules shown in the following excerpt of the [META6.json](https://docs.raku.org/language/modules#index-entry-META6.json-META6.json) file:
 ```
   "depends": [
     "Cro::HTTP",